 It happens to everyone at some point or another, especially when you’re just starting to do coffee enemas.
 On occasion, one may experience difficulty holding the coffee enema for the full recommended 12-15 minutes.

-4. Check the height of the bucket.
+Once you're mid-enema, you're not going to be in a position to make any adjustments, so before diving in, check the height of the bucket.
 Make sure it is less than 18” above your body, or else the coffee will flow too fast.

 Comments will be approved before showing up.